f4exb/sdrangel/Readme.md

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

   - Note1 for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
 This is not the case in openSUSE.
 To make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.
-  - Note2: A package has been created (thanks Martin!), see: [sdrangel](http://software.opensuse.org/download.html?project=home%3Amnhauke%3Asdr&package=sdrangel).
-It is based on the 1.0.1 release.
+  - Note2: A package has been created in OpenSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
+It is based on the latest release on master branch.

 <h2>Fedora</h2>